eobermuhlner/planet-generator/README.md

         // specify which layers and what accuracy you need (default has all layers and good enough accuracy) PlanetGenerationContext context = planet.createDefaultContext();

-        // generate planet at one specific point (useful to know about the current location of a player in a game) double latitudeRadians = Math.toRadians(90.0);
+        // generate planet at one specific point double latitudeRadians = Math.toRadians(90.0);
         double longitudeRadians = Math.toRadians(0.0);
         PlanetPoint planetPoint = planet.getPlanetPoint(latitudeRadians, longitudeRadians, context);